SCQF Level 6

-An assessment will be carried out in the College's Assessment Centre when you have completed the course work.
+An assessment will be carried out at the College when you have completed the course work.
 The cost of the Advanced Test is £60 payable at the time of booking.
-Payment can be made in cash at the Assessment Centre Reception in LG10, by cheque made payable to North East Scotland College or by Credit or Debit Card by telephoning the Assessment Centre on 01224 612237.
+Payment can be made in cash at the Assessment Centre, by cheque made payable to North East Scotland College or by Credit or Debit Card by telephoning 01224 612237.

 |Paper applications only|

 You must submit a paper application form for this course and return it to us completed and signed.